prodchia/easy_fd_cli/README.md

 Launcher ID: can be obtained using "chia plotnft show"

-Pool contract address: can be obtained using "chia plotnft show" and it shoud start with xch
+Pool contract address: can be obtained using "chia plotnft show" and it should start with xch

 Window User is the windows user name under which you are currently working.